 PICO - PIonniers du COllaboratif2015 à 2016

-Airbnb, Drivy, BlaBlaCar, La Ruche qui dit Oui, LeBonCoin, TechShop, FabLab, Wikipedia, Kickstarter, Coursera, etc.
+Airbnb, Drivy, Blablacar, La Ruche qui dit Oui, Leboncoin, Techshop, FabLab, wikipedia, kickstarter, Coursera…

 The sharing economy is the focus of a number of debates, including:

-How to regulate the sharing economy is a key question, which the public authorities are addressing.
+How to regulate this sharing economy is a key question being addressed by public bodies.

-Does the sharing economy provide new solutions to collective sustainable development challenges such as waste prevention, mobility and energy?
+Does the sharing economy provide new solutions to collective sustainable development challenges such as waste prevention, mobility and energy consumption?

 These are the core questions that the Pionniers du Collaboratif (PICO – Sharing economy pioneers) project is attempting to answer.

-PICO focuses on the sharing economy for material goods, and studies initiatives such as FabLabs and Repair Cafés, as well as peer-to-peer marketplaces such as LeBonCoin, etc. :
+PICO focuses on the sharing economy for material goods and studies initiatives such as FabLabs and Repair Cafés, as well as peer-to-peer marketplaces such as LeBonCoin, etc. in order to analyse:

-environmental and social motivations of entrepreneurs, and platform users,
+The environmental and social motives of entrepreneurs and users,

-- and the role that public governments could play to support most promising business models for a circular economy
+The role that public authorities could play in supporting the most promising business models for a circular economy.

 - 28-29 January 2016, Paris